UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-4.md

 ## Part 4 - Type Conversion
 [Part 4 is here](/code/Chapter2/Bindings/HelloBindings-04).
 Build and run this to see what it does.
-Inspect and familiarise yourself with the code fully before proceeding.
+Inspect and familiarize yourself with the code fully before proceeding.

 Firstly, a new bindable property `SayingNumber` of type `int` has been addded to the model.
 Take a look at the model class to see the code (it's very much like the other properties).